"Follow along by entering the following examples in the Lissp REPL.

 ;;; unevaluated.
 The compiler inserts the resulting Hissp

-;;; (the expansion) at that point in the program.
-Like special forms,
+;;; (the EXPANSION) at that point in the program.

-(setattr _macro_ 'assign assign) ;We can use our assign function as a macro!
+(setattr _macro_ 'assign assign) ;we can use assign as a MACRO FUNCTION

 (assign SPAM "ham") ;This runs a metaprogram!